Metal-Milonga/BCV-Backup-Scripts/README.md

 8. I wanted detailed logs of every phase.

-9. I wanted role-based notification, so I could get a full report, send just the necessary info to the DBAs, and error notifications to the operations guys and gals.
+9. I wanted role-based notification, so I could get a full report, send just the necessary info to the DBAs, and error notifications to operations.

 10. I wanted error checking on every step the script took.
 Automation is great, but only after it has been tested to make sure it does not break other things while it does its assigned task.